 Your smoking habits may significantly affect your life insurance premiums.
 Research shows that individuals who smoke are more likely to develop various health ailments, including respiratory and cardiovascular complications.
 Also, smokers have a higher mortality rate than non-smokers.
 The life insurance premiums for smokers reflect these risk factors and may be higher than that for non-smokers.

-At Canara HSBC Oriental Bank of Commerce Life Insurance, we offer iSelect Star Term Plan, which offers comprehensive life insurance protection to you and your loved ones in the form of pure life coverage, in-built enhanced coverage options, child support, accidental death and total disability benefits.
+At Canara HSBC Life Insurance, we offer iSelect Star Term Plan, which offers comprehensive life insurance protection to you and your loved ones in the form of pure life coverage, in-built enhanced coverage options, child support, accidental death and total disability benefits.